finspec/finspec-spec/documentation/schema_def_2.1(Release Candidate).md

 <a name="withMathMultiply">Multiply</a> | [with](#withObject) | **Optional**<br/>Multiply operation.
 <a name="withMathDivide">Divide</a> | [divide](#divideObject) | **Optional**<br/>Divide opeartion.

-The 'Divide' object will contain the following 2 objects:
+The <a name="divideObject"></a>'Divide' object will contain the following 2 objects:

 Field Name | Type | Description
 ---|:---:|---